redhat-openstack/openstack-puppet-modules/CONTRIBUTING.markdown

 ## Communication

-Please use public, documented communication instead of reaching out to developers 1-1.
+*Please use public, documented communication instead of reaching out to developers 1-1.*

 Open Source projects benefit from always communicating in the open.
-Other people may run into the same issue, search for a similar trace and find your question, already answered.
-More eyes may even get your question answered faster.
+Previously answered questions end up becoming documentation for other people hitting similar issues.
+More eyes may get your question answered faster.
+Doing everything in the open keeps community members on an equal playing field (`@<respected company>` email addresses don't get priority, good questions do).

 We prefer [Issues](https://github.com/dfarrell07/puppet-opendaylight/issues) for most communication.